azat-co/practicalnode/chapter6/chapter6.md

 app.post('/api/users', auth, users.create) // Auth needed
 ```

-In the previous examples, `auth()` is a function with three parameters: `req`, `res`, and `next`—for example in this middleware, you can call OAuth service or query a database to get the user profile to authorize it (check for permissions) or to check for JWT or web session to authenticate the user (who is it).
-Or most likely do both!
+In the previous examples, `auth()` is a function with three parameters: `req`, `res`, and `next`.
+For example in this middleware, you can call the OAuth service or query a database to get the user profile to *authorize* it (check for permissions) or to check for JWT (JSON Web Tokens) or web session to *authenticate* the user (check who it is).
+Or, most likely, do both!

 ```js
 const auth = (req, res, next) => {